Upgrading Talos Linux

 Likewise, Talos may be manually rolled back via API (or

-This will simply update the boot reference and reboot.
+talosctl rollback), which will update the boot reference and reboot.

 Unless explicitly told to

-preserve data, an upgrade will cause the node to wipe the EPHEMERAL partition, remove itself from the etcd cluster (if it is a control node), and generally make itself as pristine as is possible.
+preserve data, an upgrade will cause the node to wipe the EPHEMERAL partition, remove itself from the etcd cluster (if it is a controlplane node), and make itself as pristine as is possible.

-(This is generally the desired behavior, except in specialised use cases such as single-node clusters.)
+(This is the desired behavior except in specialised use cases such as single-node clusters.)

-Note that the default since Talos version 1.0 is to specify the Kubernetes version in the machine config.
-This means an upgrade of the Talos Linux OS will not apply an upgrade of the Kubernetes version by default.
+Note An upgrade of the Talos Linux OS will not (since v1.0) apply an upgrade to the Kubernetes version by default.
 Kubernetes upgrades should be managed separately per upgrading kubernetes.
-Each release of Talos Linux includes the latest stable Kubernetes version by default.

 To see a live demo of an upgrade of Talos Linux, see the video below: